CartoDB/academy/_app/_sql-postgis/03-joining-tables.md

 WHERE table_1.iso_code = table_2.iso
 {% endhighlight %}

-You'll see, it doesn't matter that the columns in the two tables were different, `iso` versus just, `iso`, we still ran the join just fine.
+You'll see, it doesn't matter that the columns in the two tables were different, `iso_code` versus just, `iso`, we still ran the join just fine.
 You could now use _Merge with dataset_ from the Edit drop-down menu to create a new dataset with this data.
 Otherwise, we can just write it into the first table.
 Here's how.

 First, create a new column in `table_1` called 'population' and make it of type 'number'.
 You can do this by clicking the drop down arrow at the top of any column and selecting _Add new column_.